theupdateframework/specification/tuf-spec.md

   : <dfn>CONSISTENT_SNAPSHOT</dfn>
   ::
-    is a boolean indicating whether the repository supports consistent snapshots.
+    A boolean indicating whether the repository supports consistent snapshots.
 Section 7 goes into more detail on the consequences of enabling this setting on a repository.

   : <dfn for="role">VERSION</dfn>
   ::
-    is an integer that is greater than 0.
+    An integer that is greater than 0.
 Clients MUST NOT replace a metadata file with a version number less than the one currently trusted.

   : <dfn>EXPIRES</dfn>
   ::
-    determines when metadata should be considered expired and no longer trusted by clients.
+    A <a>date-time</a> string indicating when metadata should be considered expired and no longer trusted by clients.
 Clients MUST NOT trust an expired file.

   : <dfn for="root">ROLE</dfn>
   ::
-    is one of "root", "snapshot", "targets", "timestamp", or "mirrors".
+    One of "root", "snapshot", "targets", "timestamp", or "mirrors".
     A role for each of "root", "snapshot", "timestamp", and "targets" MUST be specified in the key list.
 The role of "mirror" is OPTIONAL.
 If not specified, the mirror list will not need to be signed if mirror lists are